Chart Color Schemes

 AreaSearch analysis of employment trends sees Glenmore Park - Regentville performing better than 90% of local markets assessed across Australia

-Glenmore Park - Regentville has an unemployment rate of 1.5%.
-As of June 2025, there are 13,130 residents employed with an unemployment rate of 2.7% lower than Greater Sydney's rate of 4.2%.
+Glenmore Park - Regentville has an unemployment rate of 1.4% as of September 2025.
+There are 13,006 residents employed while the unemployment rate is 2.8 percentage points lower than Greater Sydney's rate of 4.2%.

-Workforce participation is higher at 72.2%, compared to Greater Sydney's 60.0%.
-Key industries include health care & social assistance, construction, and education & training.
+Workforce participation stands at 72.2%, exceeding Greater Sydney's 60.0%.
+Key industries of employment among residents include health care & social assistance, construction, and education & training.
 Public administration & safety has notable concentration with employment levels at 1.6 times the regional average.
-Professional & technical services have limited presence at 5.2% compared to the regional average of 11.5%.
+Professional & technical services have limited presence with 5.2% employment compared to the regional average of 11.5%.

 Frequently Asked Questions - Employment